 The Company classifies its right to consideration in exchange for deliverables as either a receivable or a contract asset.
 A receivable is a right to consideration that is unconditional (i.e. only the passage of time is required before payment is due).
-For
+For example, the Company recognizes a receivable for revenues related to its time and materials and transaction or volume-based contracts.
+The Company presents such receivables in Trade accounts receivable, net in its condensed consolidated statements of financial position at their net estimated realizable value.
+The Company maintains an allowance for doubtful accounts to provide for the estimated amount of receivables that may not be collected.
+The allowance is based upon an assessment of customer creditworthiness, historical payment experience, the age of outstanding receivables and other applicable factors.

 A contract asset is a right to consideration that is conditional upon factors other than the passage of time.
 For example, the Company would record a contract asset if its records revenue on a professional services engagement but are not entitled to bill until the Company achieves specified milestones.
-Contract asset balance at March 31, 2019 is \$3.7 million.
+Contract asset balance at June 30, 2019 is \$6.8 million.